 Coordinator, Grants and English Language Learning (ELL)

 Rebecca’s responsibilities for literacy grants funded by the Oklahoma Department of Libraries include coordinating the process, reviewing reports, and offering technical assistance.
-She also oversees ELL activities by arranging training and identifying resources, and coordinates a pilot citizenship and immigration program.
+She also oversees ELL activities by arranging training and identifying resources, and coordinates a citizenship and immigration program.
 With previous experience as a local literacy program director, Rebecca has first-hand knowledge of local needs and challenges.
 She is a trainer, public speaker, and editor of LRO publications including Celebrating Our Journey, a collection of stories written by adult learners.
 Rebecca represents the Literacy Resource Office on the board of the Oklahoma Literacy Coalition where she previously served as president.